-A very special bundle featuring the three most recent winners of the Host Publications Chapbook Prize.
+A very special bundle featuring the five most recent winners of the Host Publications Chapbook Prize.

 With this purchase you'll receive: